apache/accumulo-website/contributor/verifying-release.md

 * Build the [Accumulo Examples][examples] repo using the release candidate by updating the `accumulo.version` property in the `pom.xml` and using the staging repo.
 Also, run the unit/integration tests using `mvn verify`.

-* Run Accumulo's distributed tests (i.e RandomWalk, ContinuousIngest, etc).
-Information on these tests can be found in their respective directories, `test/system/randomwalk` and `test/system/continuous`, which include instructions on how to run the tests.
+* Run Accumulo's distributed tests (i.e. random walk, continous ingest).
 These tests are intended to be run for days on end while injecting faults into the system.
 These are the tests that truly verify the correctness of Accumulo on real systems.
+Starting with 2.0, these tests are run using the [Accumulo Testing repo][at].
+See the [README.md][at-readme] for more information.
+Before 2.0, these tests are found in Accumulo tarball at `test/system/randomwalk` and `test/system/continuous` which include instructions on how to run the tests.

 ## Project testing goals